Sand Tart Cookies (Slice & Bake Buttery Sugar Cookies)

 A traditional Pennsylvania Dutch treat, sand tart cookies are a crisp, buttery, rolled sugar cookie.
 You’ll love this easier slice-and-bake recipe!

-With a crisp delicate texture, and buttery sweet flavor, sand tart cookies are really irresistible.
-I like to make them on the small side, so I can eat more than one.
-Sand tarts are perfect on a holiday cookie platter and really go well with any beverage.
-Coffee, tea, or milk are great or serve them with homemade Ginger Spiced Hot Chocolate or an Apple Cider Mule for a special treat.
-Or nibble on a couple of cookies while sipping a glass of wine.
+Sand tart cookies are perfect on a holiday cookie platter and go well with any beverage.
+Coffee, tea, or milk are classic choices or serve the cookies with homemade ginger spiced hot chocolate or an apple cider mule for a special treat.
+Shortbread cookies are wonderful with a glass of wine, too.

 This is another one of my grandma’s favorite recipes from her stained and tattered school cookbook.
 We always called them sand cookies.
 I thought it was because of the texture, kind of grainy (in a good way!) or sandy from the sugar.
-Upon doing a bit of research, I found that that their true name is Sand Tart Cookies.
-Interesting.
+Upon doing a bit of research, I found that that their true name is Sand Tart Cookies and they are originally a German (Deutsch) cookie that “immigrated” to the United States.
+It’s so cool to find recipes from around the world in my grandma’s well-worn cookbook.

 I can assure you, there’s no sand in sand tarts!
 The ingredients are simple and I bet you already have everything you need in your sandbox, er, I mean, pantry.